caerphoto/stackmerge/README.md

 3. Start the server:

-        node server.js
+        npm start

-4. Open <http://localhost:3000/> in your browser.
+4. Open <http://localhost:8377/> in your browser.

 ## Not done yet

-For now the app just blindly stacks images on top of each other using the first image's size as the base, and outputs the median of each pixel of each image.
-If the images aren't perfectly aligned, this will look weird.
-I need to add (possibly sub-pixel) alignment controls.
+For now the app just blindly stacks images on top of each other using the first image's size as the base, and outputs the median of all the source pixels at easch location in image.
+If the images aren't perfectly aligned, the result will look slightly mushy, like it's had overly zealous noise reduction applied.
+I need to add (possibly sub-pixel) alignment controls to alleviate this, but that's... non-trivial.